maufadel/wattgpu/README.md

 - Public LLM metadata

 The models generalize to **unseen GPUs and unseen LLMs**, enabling energy-aware deployment decisions before running experiments.

+If you use our work, please cite it.

 ---